worklearnlabs/ai-lms/my-app/docs/supabase_scripts_inventory.md

    - Use snake_case for suggested script names
    - Be descriptive but concise
    - Include the object type (table, policy, function, etc.) in the name

+## Debugging Tools

+### Blueprint Access Tester

+We've created a special debugging tool at `/debug/blueprint-tester` that helps identify and troubleshoot database access and RLS policy issues.
+This tool allows you to:

+1. **Test Standard API**: Test normal API endpoint access to blueprints.
+2. **Test Direct API**: Bypass normal auth to check if a blueprint exists at all.
+3. **Test Debug Info**: Get detailed diagnostics about permissions and database state.
+4. **Test DB Access**: Check database connectivity and table access permissions.
+5. **Test RLS Policies**: Analyze which Row Level Security policies are affecting access.

+This tool was crucial in identifying an issue where temporary blueprints were inaccessible due to missing RLS policies.
+It helped diagnose that while a blueprint existed in the database (visible via service role), it wasn't accessible to authenticated users due to RLS restrictions.

+#### Implementation Note

+The blueprint-tester provides valuable information that can help maintain proper RLS policies.
+When adding new tables or modifying access patterns, consider running tests to ensure permissions work as expected, especially for:

+- Temporary resources that should be accessible across users
+- Public vs. private visibility settings
+- Complex ownership chains (e.g., steps → blueprint → user)